 Vanuatu is only a few hours by plane from Auckland.
 There are no extra flights once you get to the capital Port Vila; just a few minutes to your hotel by taxi and then wallow in anticipation till the next days game fishing begins.

 Port Vila offers superb restaurants, excellent shopping and a variety of sights other than the one off the back of the boat!

-Vanuatu is one of the most diverse destinations in the South Pacific.
+Vanuatu is one of the most diverse holiday destinations in the South Pacific.
 Culturally it is unique: the people are friendly to a fault, the food wonderful and the location stunning.
 There are active volcanoes, ship wrecks, magnificent diving, remarkable water falls, a variety of modern accommodation and restaurants of international standards.

-So it is a great place for non-fishing partners and families.
+So it is a great place for non-fishing partners and families to holiday.
 While they are shopping, playing or relaxing in the sun, you can spend the days out on the ocean in pursuit of the big one!